 The Company has an incentive share option plan (the "Plan").
-Under the Plan, a total of 10% of the Company's outstanding common shares are reserved for the issuance of shares at the discretion of the Board of Directors.
-The terms of each option award, is fixed by the Board of Directors at the time of grant.
-Share option awards have a maximum term of five years.
+Under the Plan, a total of 10% of the Company's outstanding common shares are reserved for the issuance of shares at the

 Notes to the interim condensed consolidated financial statements c.
 Share options (continued)